-- \ Each term there is an assessment week where the children are assessed in maths and reading. - \ PUMA and PIRA assessments create a maths age and reading age for each child.
-These ages are included on the iPad assessment grid along with the child's chronological age as a comparison. - \ For writing assessment, an independent piece of writing is completed by each child.
-There are no steps for this piece of writing and older children can fill in their own blank steps label to show independent learning.
+Each term there is an assessment week where the children are given maths and reading test papers.

+The assessments (PUMA and PIRA) create a maths age and reading age for each child.
+These ages are included on the iPad assessment grid along with the child's chronological age as a comparison.

+For writing, an independent piece of writing is completed by the children.
+There are no steps for this lesson; older children can fill in a blank steps label to show independent learning.
 This piece of work should not be marked at all by the teacher, but instead a positive comment is written about the writing.
 This enables the teacher to see whether the child is independently capable of editing and improving their own work.
-If more evidence is needed, independent pieces of work can be used at any time during the half term. - \ Reading Ages from these assessments inform the next Reading Schedule for the class - \ Salford Reading assessments are used to measure reading accuracy and a reading age at the start of the year, and termly for Key Stage 1 or children who are reading below age related expectation.
+If more evidence is needed, independent pieces of work like this can be used at any time during the half term.
+Reading Ages from these assessments inform the next Reading Schedule for the class

+Salford Reading tests are used to ascertain reading accuracy and reading age at the start of the year and termly for Key Stage 1 or those below age related expectation.